 Earliest Origins of German shepherd dog history and Max von Stephanitz

-The German shepherd dog was first used as a working dog in the mountainous pastures of Germany where herders needed an agile and competent dog to guard their sheep.
-This dog stood out as the most agile, intelligent and faithful dog among other breeds, which were also used in this capacity.
-Formed in 1891, the Phylax society was an attempt to create a standardized list of dog breeds in Germany.
-The society disbanded after three years of internal conflict over the most important traits of standardization—appearance and working ability.
-Max von Stephanitz, a former cavalry captain and veterinarian student, had been a member of the Phylax Society and wished to establish a true standardization of the breed.
-Again another very important factor in the German shepherd dog history he preferred that the classification be regulated to the dog’s working ability and characteristics rather than appearance. von Stephanitz’s criteria called for a dog that was able to reason, even-tempered, agile, strong and protective of its owner and his stock.
-To learn more about working dogs visit GSDCA-WDA working dogs .
+The German shepherd dog was first used as a working dog in the mountainous pastures of Germany, where herders needed an agile and competent dog to guard their sheep.
+This dog stood out as the most agile, intelligent, and faithful dog among other breeds, which were also used in this capacity.
+Formed in 1891, the Phylax Society was an attempt to create a standardized list of dog breeds in Germany.
+Society disbanded after three years of internal conflict over the most important traits of standardization—appearance and working ability.
+Max von Stephanitz, a former cavalry captain and veterinarian student had been a member of the Phylax Society and wished to establish a true standardization of the breed.
+Again another very important factor in the German shepherd dog history he preferred that the classification be regulated to the dog’s working ability and characteristics rather than appearance. von Stephanitz’s criteria called for a dog that was able to reason, even-tempered, agile, strong, and protective of its owner and his stock.

 Max von Stephanitz first saw a German shepherd dog at a dog show in Karlsruhe, in western Germany.
-He immediately recognized its primal characteristics which demonstrated a powerful endurance, keen intelligence and steady disposition.
+He immediately recognized its primal characteristics, which demonstrated a powerful endurance, keen intelligence, and steady disposition.
 This particular dog was yellow and gray, mirroring the appearance of a wolf.
-He purchased the dog and name it Horand von Grafrath, and it became the first registered German Shepherd dog in 1889.
-Shortly after, he founded the German Shepherd Dog Club and established the first criteria of the recognition of the breed.
+He purchased the dog and named it Horand von Grafrath, and it became the first registered German Shepherd dog in 1889.
+Shortly after, he founded the German Shepherd Dog Club and established the first criteria for the recognition of the breed.
 His motto was “Utility and Intelligence.”
-He devised a blueprint that dictated the overall morphology, gait and temperament which became the primary identifiers for the breed.
+He devised a blueprint that dictated the overall morphology, gait, and temperament, which became the primary identifiers for the breed.

-The most lasting and notable mating combinations of the German shepherd dog by von Stephanitz was an offspring of Horand, named Hektor von Schwaben.
-Hektor was inbred with another one of Horand’s offspring and this produced Beowulf.
+The most lasting and notable mating combination of the German shepherd dog by von Stephanitz was an offspring of Horand, named Hektor von Schwaben.
+Hektor was inbred with another one of Horand’s offspring, and this produced Beowulf.
 Beowulf produced 84 pups, mostly matings from Hektor’s other offspring.
-Beowulf’ and his related bloodline are the ancestors of all German Shepherds today, thanks in most part by the efforts and attentive care of Max von Stephanitz.
+Beowulf’ and his related bloodline are the ancestors of all German Shepherds today, thanks in most part to the efforts and attentive care of Max von Stephanitz.
 This was a huge factor in German shepherd history and the modern German shepherd dog today.

 Germany, controlled by the SV, a regulatory committee and organization, had a more strict breeding program in place from the start, introducing the “A” stamp, a tattoo I.D system.
-German shepherd dogs were highly sought after by South America, France, Italy, Japan and the Scandinavian countries.
+German shepherd dogs were highly sought after by South America, France, Italy, Japan, and the Scandinavian countries.
 This required stricter top-rating regulations for the entire bloodline.
 From this quality control stance, came some of the most notable sires, including Quanto Wienerau, Mutz vd Pelztierfarm, Marko v CellerLand and Canto Wienerau.
-Quanto remained a popular producer, creating the best qualities of forequarter, bone and head morphology, along with desirable cowhocks, and long and short croup in the German shepherd dog.
-Canto only lived for four years but passed on superior traits in energy, style and fluidity of movement, which appealed to the international audience.
-The mating of the Quanto, traditional and Canto lines yielded Canto Arminius, a very substantial and dominant influence in the breed as well as a heavy influence on German shepherd history.
+Quanto remained a popular producer, creating the best qualities of the forequarter, bone, and head morphology, along with desirable cow hocks and long and short croup in the German shepherd dog.
+Canto only lived for four years but passed on superior traits in energy, style, and fluidity of movement, which appealed to the international audience.
+The mating of the Quanto, traditional, and Canto lines yielded Canto Arminius, a very substantial and dominant influence in the breed as well as a heavy influence on German shepherd history.